 When you’re exploring new places, finding the right locations is really important.
 But street addresses aren’t always reliable – they sometimes point to the wrong place entirely, and they’re never accurate enough to direct you to a specific entrance or car park.
 They also don’t exist for many places, such as exact viewpoints or trails.

-You can learn more about what3words and how it works here.
+You can learn more about what3words and how it works by watching this video:

 The what3words app works offline so you can still enter 3 words and find the exact location even without a connection.